jazz-it/wii/README.md

 > Note '-G 0' was not set explicitly, but it will be the default for advanced mode of operation (-c), unless we set it to '-G 1'.

+## Dependencies:

+[gawk](https://opensource.com/article/18/8/how-install-software-linux-command-line) - you need to have it installed prior proceeding with installation of wii

 ## Installation:

  1. **Clone with GIT**